 Print objects of a class in Python

-An object is the part of the Object Oriented Language (OOPs), which is an instance of the class.
-The class is the blueprint or template that specifies the methods and properties of that given class.
-When we create an object of a class, it contains all the set of instance methods and variables that are related to that particular object
+An object is the part of Object Oriented Programming (OOP), which is an instance of a class.
+The class is the blueprint or template that specifies the methods and properties of that class.
+When we create an object of a class, it contains all the instance methods and variables related to that particular object.
+By default, printing an object shows its memory address, but we can customize this behavior using special methods.

 class Person: